AliSerGok/SWE573-AliserGok/README.md

-# Spiny App (a communication information system project)
+# Spiny App (a community information system project)

 This repository was created on February 26, 2024 for Bogazici University Software Engineering SWE 573 course.